microsoft/scmsamples-EnterpriseAssetManagement/README.md

 ```powershell
 \scripts\MsAppUnpackTool.ps1 <msapp_file_path>
 ```
-- Your changes are now reflected in /CanvasAppSource and /CanvasAppReviewSource
+- Your changes are now reflected in /CanvasAppSource
 - You can now Generate a new app binary, followed by a new solution, using the steps above.
 ---